blastpad/BlastPad_UI/README.md

 # Contributions
-Contributions are most welcome!
+Contributions are most welcome.
 We welcome contributions of code (HTML, CSS and JavaScript), design, documentation, support, marketing, translation, SEO and more!

 This is a great open-source project for beginners whether you are new to programming or new to contributing to open-source projects.
 We have good first bugs, mentored bugs, bugs for pair programming if you need some guidance.